 (6) establishing an IRA, if you are within certain income requirements; and

-Once again, if we expect tax rates to increase next year, or if you anticipate a substantial increase in taxable income, we may want to explore deferring deductions into 2014 by looking at the following:
+If you anticipate a substantial increase in taxable income, we may want to explore deferring deductions into 2015 by looking at the following:

 (1) postponing year-end charitable contributions, property tax payments, and medical and dental expense payments, to the extent you might get a deduction for such payments, until next year; and